Voter suppression in the United States: Caging lists

+Caging lists have been used by political parties to challenge potential voters registered with other political parties.
+A political party sends first-class mail marked "do not forward" to addresses of registered voters.
+If the mail is returned as undeliverable, the mailing organization uses that fact to challenge the registration, arguing that because the voter could not be reached at the address, the voter should be removed from the list of registered voters.
+If this challenge is made at the polls on Election Day, a challenged voter might have to vote a provisional ballot.

-Illegal purges conducted by staff
+Purges conducted by staff

 Between November 2015 and early 2016, over 120,000 voters were dropped from rolls in Brooklyn, New York.
-Officials have stated that the purge was a mistake and that those dropped represented a "broad cross-section" of the electorate.
-However, a WNYC analysis found that the purge had disproportionately affected majority-Hispanic districts.
-The board announced that it would reinstate all voters in time for the 2016 congressional primary.
+Officials stated that the purge was a mistake and that those dropped represented a "broad cross-section" of the electorate.
+A WNYC analysis found that the purge had disproportionately affected majority-Hispanic districts.
+The board reinstated all voters in time for the 2016 congressional primary.
 The Board of Elections subsequently suspended the Republican appointee connected to the purge, but kept on her Democratic counterpart.

+Hurdles to casting a vote

 Limitations on early and absentee voting

 In North Carolina, Republican lawmakers requested data on various voting practices, broken down by race.
 They then passed laws that restricted voting and registration many ways that disproportionately affected African Americans, including cutting back on early voting.
 In a 2016 appellate court case, the U.S. Court of Appeals for the Fourth Circuit struck down a law that removed the first week of early voting.
 The court held that the GOP used the data they gathered to remove the first week of early voting because more African American voters voted during that week, and African American voters were more likely to vote for Democrats.
 Between 2008 and 2012 in North Carolina, 70% of African American voters voted early.
 After cuts to early voting, African American turnout in early voting was down by 8.7% (around 66,000 votes) in North Carolina.

-As of 2020, Georgia requires absentee voters to provide their own postage for their ballots.
-On April 8, 2020, the ACLU filed a lawsuit challenging this rule, claiming it "is tantamount to a poll tax."